wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-javascript-backend-define-custom-api.md

 [AZURE.INCLUDE [mobile-services-create-custom-api](../includes/mobile-services-create-custom-api.md)]

-For information on how to invoke a custom API in your app using a Mobile Services client library, see [Call a custom API](/documentation/articles/mobile-services-windows-dotnet-how-to-use-client-library#custom-api) in the client SDK reference.
+For information on how to invoke a custom API in your app using a Mobile Services client library, see [Call a custom <!-- deleted by customization API](/documentation/articles/mobile-services-windows-dotnet-how-to-use-client-library#custom-api) --><!-- keep by customization: begin --> API](/documentation/articles/mobile-services-windows-dotnet-how-to-use-client-library/#custom-api) <!-- keep by customization: end --> in the client SDK reference.

 <!-- Anchors. -->